Rushi-Repo/WSD-Homework2/Page1_content.md

   5. 1996- The browser war- between the major players Microsoft and Netscape heats up. iii.
 Launched the browser of its own- Internet Explorer

+### Search Engines

+  1. 1994-95: YAHOO! , created by Jerry Yang and David Filo- electrical engineering graduate students at Stanford University.
+  2. Advertising became the main focus rather than just being a search engine.
+  3. By mid-1995, Yahoo grew with more advertisements and the users kept on multiplying.
+  4. It proved the world that it is possible to make money on web.
+  5. Excite- rival of Yahoo came into business- founded by Joe Kraus and Graham Spencer.
+  6. 1997- The companies were emerging rapidly with search engines busy making portals with e-mails and chat boxes.
+  7. 1998- the GOOGLE era begun.
+It was invented by a graduate students- Lary Page and Sergey Brin.